 More information about the ‘Local Offer’ can be found on the link below

-The document attached outlines Hampton's answers to the 14 questions.
-If after reading the questions, or if you have any queries about your child's SEND, please do not hesitate to contact the school.
+If you have any queries about your child's SEND, please do not hesitate to contact the school.
 We constantly strive to operate an inclusive school where concerns can be freely discussed.

 At Hampton Primary School we believe that every child must be provided with opportunities to develop socially, emotionally, academically and physically to achieve the highest possible standards and we have a holistic approach to our pupil and family’s welfare.